kn7072/kn7072/C/articles/gdb/commands.md

     Print the relativized value of each specified register regname.
 As discussed in detail below, register values are normally relative to the selected stack frame.
 The regname may be any register name valid on the machine you are using, with or without the initial ‘$’.

-GDB has four “standard” register names that are available (in expressions) on most machines—whenever they do not conflict with an architecture’s canonical mnemonics for registers.
+GDB has four "standard" register names that are available (in expressions) on most machines—whenever they do not conflict with an architecture’s canonical mnemonics for registers.

 The register names $pc and $sp are used for the program counter register and the stack pointer.
 $fp is used for a register that contains a pointer to the current stack frame, and